 Allowing social withdrawal or social isolation to continue unchecked will only make your situation more challenging.
-When you find yourself demonstrating antisocial behavior, it's important to:
+When you find yourself demonstrating social withdrawal, it's important to take these steps:

 - Address what's causing you to want to be alone.

-- Reach out to your friends or family members even though it may be the last thing you feel like doing.
+- Reach out to your family members or friends even though it may be the last thing you feel like doing.
 Research shows that spending time talking with family or friends improves your mood and has a positive effect on health.

 - Connect with Veterans' groups or participate in clubs or hobbies focused on something you like.